 ⚠️ Common Pitfall:

-Don’t choose a major just because it’s popular among international students (e.g., Business, Computer Science).
-Germany values specialization—pick the field that genuinely aligns with your strengths.
+Do not choose a major solely because it is popular among international students (e.g., Business or Computer Science).
+The German system values specialization — select a field that aligns with your strengths and long-term goals.

 Understand Different University Types